Meem007/Python-Practice-for-Beginners/README.md

 <h3> Exercise: 3</h3>

 Given two int values, return their sum.
-Unless the two values are the same, then return double their sum.
+If the two values are the same, then return double their sum.

 sum_double(1, 2) → 3